tztztztz/php-no-slam-cache/README.md

 You need to install PECL Sync extension in order to use No Slam Cache: https://pecl.php.net/package/sync

+# Startup / boostrap

+Include **classloader.php** into your bootstrap file/procedure to load package classes.

 # Cache Methods commons

 Every Cache Method implements interface **\inopx\cache\InterfaceCacheMethod** and comes with constructor containing **$syncTimeoutSeconds** variable with default value of 30.